evanaskanazi/Engineer-Code/README.md

-To run jsondata.py it can be done with command jsondata.py
+To run jsondata.py it can be done with command python jsondata.py